NestorRescigno/software-engineering--reference-architecture--workflow-1/DEVELOPERS.md

 role_arn           = "<regione name>"                     # AIM role aws
 `````

-To create an image, the [aws-ec2-image-iberia](https://github.com/Iberia-Ent/software-engineering--reference-architecture--workflow/blob/main/terraform/modules/aws-ec2-vpc-iberia/README.md) module will be used, which creates a new image starting from an ubuntu base, configuring it according to the artifact
+to create an instance from an **ubuntu** image the following module [aws-ec2-instance-iberia](https://github.com/Iberia-Ent/software-engineering--reference-architecture--workflow/blob/main/terraform/modules/aws-ec2-intance-iberia/README.md)  is used , this allows to obtain an instance ready for application without keeping an image, while the image module [aws-ec2-image-iberia](https://github.com/Iberia-Ent/software-engineering--reference-architecture--workflow/blob/main/terraform/modules/aws-ec2-image-iberia/README.md)  is complementary to the instance module and I will create an image from it

-the deployment step of the workflow receives the aws AMI image and instantiates it on EC2, use module [aws-ec2-deploy-iberia](https://github.com/Iberia-Ent/software-engineering--reference-architecture--workflow/blob/main/terraform/modules/aws-ec2-deploy-iberia/README.md)
+the deployment step of the workflow receives the publish aws AMI image and instantiates it on ec2, use module [aws-ec2-deploy-iberia](https://github.com/Iberia-Ent/software-engineering--reference-architecture--workflow/blob/main/terraform/modules/aws-ec2-deploy-iberia/README.md)

 Usages